PayPal tests financing for online sellers as Kabbage raises debt

 The U.K. program and the up-coming U.S. test focus on merchants selling on eBay.com, which number in the millions.
 The PayPal spokesman declined to say how many of these sellers it was targeting with the new financing.

 Banks and other providers of loans for merchants pulled back in the wake of the 2008 financial crisis, leaving an opening for alternative sources of financing.
-Factoring, a common source of financing in the retail business that is provided by lenders such as CIT Group and Wells Fargo, can be tough to tap for smaller merchants.
+Factoring, a common source of financing in the retail business that is provided by lenders such as CIT Group (CIT.N) and Wells Fargo (WFC.N), can be tough to tap for smaller merchants.

 The combination of fast-growing online shopping and a lack of credit for smaller businesses has created strong demand for new types of financing among sellers that ply their trade on Amazon.com, eBay.com and other marketplaces.